Ian Lustick

 Ian Steven Lustick (born 1949) is an American political scientist and specialist on the modern history and politics of the Middle East.
-He currently holds the Bess W. Heyman Chair in the department of Political Sciences at the University of Pennsylvania.
+He holds the Bess W. Heyman Chair in the department of political sciences at the University of Pennsylvania.

-Early life and education
+Early life

 Lustick was born in 1949 in Syracuse, New York.
-His father was a pediatrician and, eager to get out of the 'rat race' of metropolitan life, the family moved to the northern rural area of Jefferson County's Watertown, where his grandfather, unusually for a Jew, was a farmer.
+His father was a pediatrician.
+His grandfather, Alex Lustick, was a farmer.
+Eager to get out of the "rat race" of Syracuse metropolitan life, the family relocated to Watertown in the northern rural area of Jefferson County, New York.
 Lustick likened conditions there to those of a shtetl, and he was occasionally the object of anti-Semitic harassment, though the family had a strong sense of patriotic attachment to the country, typical of Jewish immigrants of European background.

-On graduating from high school, he went on to Brandeis University, arriving in 1967 just as a countercultural wave of student activism was sweeping higher centres of learning.
+After graduating from high school, he attended Brandeis University, arriving in 1967 just as a countercultural wave of student activism was sweeping through higher centres of learning.
+He completed his Ph.D. at the University of California, Berkeley in 1976.
+His dissertation was Arabs in the Jewish State: a study in the effective control of a minority population, later adapted into a book which was published in 1980.

+Career

-He completed his Ph.D. at the University of California, Berkeley in 1976 with a dissertation titled Arabs in the Jewish State: a study in the effective control of a minority population later adapted for a book of that title, published in 1980.
-He spent 1979-1980 as an analyst, specializing in the problems of Israel's occupation of the Palestinian territories, for the Bureau of Intelligence and Research of the Department of State, leaving in the summer of 1980 to return to academia.
+Lustick spent 1979–1980 as an intelligence analyst, specializing in the problems of Israel's occupation of the Palestinian territories, for the Bureau of Intelligence and Research of the Department of State.
+Thereafter, in the summer of 1980, he returned to academia.